Hiking the most scenic trails through the Danube Valley and Wachau wine country

 Distance: 11 km | Ascent: 506 m | Descent: 494 m | 3½ hrs approx.

-After a boat ride on the Danube you reach the charming town Weissenkirchen.
-From Weissenkirchen to Spitz, your path leads through unique vineyards in the heart of the Wachau.
+Today begins with a short train ride on the scenic Wachaubahn railway from Krems to Weißenkirchen – one of the highlights of a visit to the Wachau.
+From Weissenkirchen to Spitz, your path leads through enchanting vineyards in the heart of the Wachau.
 High above the Danube you will find the largest cohesive wine growing area of the region.
 You will walk through romantic dry grasslands, forests and miraculous rock formations to the red gate where you enter the historic wine village of Spitz.
 Spitz has a picturesque old town centre, where many taverns and restaurants await you.

 Overnight: Spitz an der Donau